islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 ## Django CSV Exporter
 After talking with my coworkers, I learned there was a package called [Django CSV Exporter](https://sudo.isl.co/django-csv-exporter-the-one-that-does-it-all/) that was created here at ISL.
 This package had most of the functionality described above built in.
 Since here at ISL, we use cloud based solutions such as [Heroku](https://www.heroku.com), [Amazon S3](https://aws.amazon.com/s3/) and [SendGrid](https://sendgrid.com/).
 Django CSV Exporter was designed to allow you to send an email with a link to the CSV you requested using a mail in a secure fashion.

 While in the midst this work, I made a few changes so the package would be more flexible.
-Since Django CSV Exporter is installed via pip, you had to learn how to deploy to the Python packaging index ([PyPI](https://pypi.python.org/pypi)), in addition to just opening a P.R. on the project itself.
+Since Django CSV Exporter is installed via pip, I had to learn how to deploy to the Python packaging index ([PyPI](https://pypi.python.org/pypi)), in addition to just opening a P.R. on the project itself.
 Figuring out the process of uploading to PyPI was one of the more challenging parts of the project.
 I'm personally hoping to do this a bit more so that I learn the process of packaging better and hopefully in time release my own publicly available package.

 ## Steps to Adding an Export Button to a Page Using Django CSV Exporter